 Holcomb Boulevard was also affected by the contamination.
-Before 1972, its water supply came from Hadnot Point water system, meaning the exposure analysis for Holcomb Boulevard aligns with that of those in Hadnot Point [ATSDR PHA at 14].
+Before 1972, its water supply came from Hadnot Point water system, meaning the exposure analysis for Holcomb Boulevard aligns with that of those in Hadnot Point.
+"Prior to 1972, the assessment of exposure and risk for Holcomb Boulevard Housing residents would be the same as that for Hadnot Point."
+[ATSDR PHA at 14]